U.S. crude to regain Brent premium, briefly, on storage bid

 NEW YORK For only the third time since 2010, U.S. benchmark West Texas Intermediate crude traded at a premium to global marker Brent on Monday, restoring for a few brief moments what was once the normal hierarchy of the world oil market.

-The reason they cite for the inversion in the so-called Brent/WTI spread: the lucrative but temporary appeal of buying U.S. crude for storage in Oklahoma oil tanks.
+The reason they cite for the inversion in the so-called Brent/WTI spread CL-LCO1=R: the lucrative but temporary appeal of buying U.S. crude for storage in Oklahoma oil tanks.

 As OPEC chooses to maintain output, an expanding surplus of crude has hammered global markets, driving both WTI and Brent down by some 60 percent since June and putting near-term oil prices at a $9-a-barrel or more discount versus those in a year's time - a structure known as "contango" that makes it advantageous to buy crude now and store it for later sales.